National Geospatial-Intelligence Agency: Other internal groups and leaders

 NGA contains NGA Support Teams (NST), which work with directorates, are detailed internationally, deploy with warfighters, or liaise with service branches.
 Multiple NGA Command NSTs also exist.
-NGA's western operations, such as the construction of Next NGA West campus in St. Louis, Missouri, are headed by the NGA west executive (who can concurrently serve in other leadership roles).
+NGA's western operations, such as constructing the Next NGA St. Louis campus in St. Louis, Missouri, is headed by the NGA St. Louis executive (who can concurrently serve in other leadership roles).
 There is also an NGA Equality Executive.
 Other organizations present in NGA, which may or may not be components of directorates, include: